jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 But the first steps on the ladder willingness that you must evolve.
 There's no other way but conflict and extinction.

 After you admit that, you can move on up.
 The first step is learning givin you the respect to explain what this new philosophy knows where to send you.

+- There is plenty of value if the sereneness of Amish living, or the morality of religions.
+But no matter the words we speak, Entropy's storms, radiation, cold and other perils don't listen to any moral arguments.
+Every lifeform stays on Earth only because of the resources it can harvest.
+Some people hate hearing that their hobbies, interests, and personalities don't matter to evolution.
+I'm sure the Dodo bird had its favorite music, like the dinosaurs loved their children.
+Neither mattered in the end.

+- Evolution on cares about you can do to fend off Entropy's death and destruction only respond to the counter-attacks of clean water, easy education, warm shelters, healthy food, and other things tools give us.
+If evolution can't understand your interests, personality, etc. it can't select it.

 ##